vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 -  Bitfusion 2.5+
 -  kubectl and docker command are ready to use.

+### 2.1.
+Quota configuration

-In order to let us use normal function of quota, we also need to make the following operation
+In order to enable quota, follow below steps to update the configuration before starting the deployment.

 - Update file bitfusion-injector.yaml